 After an award is made, changes resulting from circumstances not anticipated in the planning stages of the project are sometimes necessary.
 These changes can be programmatic or financial in nature.
 Some changes require the sponsor’s prior written approval, others may be authorized internally by Harvard.
 See below for examples.

-Refer to the sponsor’s regulations and award documents and contact your SPA representative with specific questions regarding such changes.
+Refer to the sponsor’s regulations and award documents and contact your ORA or SPA representative with specific questions regarding such changes.
 Requests to sponsors must be authorized by the school’s submitting office prior to submission to the sponsor.

 Examples of programmatic and financial changes during the life of an award: